dragan-ivanovic/logish/README.md

 mathematical variable, it serves as a placeholder for a value (an object).
-Unlike Java variables, a logic variable is not a location in memory that stores the value: after its value has become known, it would never changes.
+Unlike Java variables, a logic variable is not a location in memory that stores the value: after its value has become known, it never changes.
 In logic programming, and therefore in _Logish_, the computation if effectivelly a search for values of the variables that satisfy the goal.

 As an example, a query:

 ```java
 run(q -> element(q, List.of(1, 2, 3)))
 ```

+returns (a stream of) all values of variable `q` for which goal `element(q, List.of(1, 2, 3))` succeeds.
+Note that `List.of(1, 2, 3)` is a Java expression that creates an immutable list (an instance of _io.vavr.collection.List_) whose elements are integers 1, 2, and 3.
+So, for which _q_ is this goal satisfied?
+There are three solutions: _q_=1, _q_=2, and _q_=3, and so the resulting stream has three elements, 1, 2, and 3.